rydmike/flex_color_scheme/README.md

  }
  ```

-With this example we include a side rail, it actually expands to menu on web sites and even phone landscape, just for demo purposes.
+With this example we include a side rail, it actually expands to menu on web sites and even phone landscape, just
+for demo purposes.
 It is there to give us a better idea what a surface branded theme looks like.
-It is of course best viewe on a tablet or the web demo where the theming effect is more obvious, but it works on phones too.
+It is of course
+best viewed on a tablet, or the web demo where the theming effect is more obvious.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5al.png?raw=true" alt="ColorScheme example 5 light" width="250"/>

 [**Try example 5 live on the web here**](https://rydmike.com/flexcolorscheme5)

 Let us now explore the effect of branded surface color in both light and dark mode.
-Branded surfaces are often associated with dark mode, but it works with light mode too.
-Below you see how the right color get blended into to material surface and even more so into material background color.
+Branded surfaces are often
+associated with dark mode, but it works with light mode too.
+Below you see how the right color get blended into
+to material surface and even more so into material background color.
 This is using the medium branding strength.

 You can use the toggle in the example to change from standard no branding, to light, medium, strong and heavy.
 The scaffold background does not receive any branding, before the heavy mode.
-You might think that this and all the other theming can be done by just passing the same scheme colors to the `ThemeData.from` factory.
-That is why this demo allows you to flip a switch to do just that so you can see and observe the theme difference between color scheme based themes created by `FlexColorScheme.toTheme` and `ThemeData.from`.
-Feel free to give it a try, The differences are ven easier to observer on the Web version where you can have both version side by side in different browser windows.
+You might think that this and all
+the other theming can be done by just passing the same scheme colors to the `ThemeData.from` factory.
+That is why
+this demo allows you to flip a switch to do just that so you can see and observe the theme difference between
+color scheme based themes created by `FlexColorScheme.toTheme` and `ThemeData.from`.
+Feel free to give it a try.
+The differences are ven easier to observer on the Web version where you can have both version side by side in
+different browser windows.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5bl.png?raw=true" alt="ColorScheme example 5b light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5cl.png?raw=true" alt="ColorScheme example 5c light" width="250"/>

-Now that we have tried the branding, you might have noticed that `FlexColorScheme` can also do some trick with the `AppBarTheme` you can easily toggle for both dark and light mode to use primary color, the standard surface/background color, the primary branded surface and bakground versions as well as an extra custom app bar scheme color that does not have to be any of the colors in Flutter `ColorScheme`.
-The predefined schemes are actually use the color defined for scheme `secondaryVariant` as the custom color used for the app bar.
-When you make your own theme you can do the same or use a totally not traditional scheme related color as the app bar color.
+Now that we have tried the branding, you might have noticed that `FlexColorScheme` can also do some tricks
+with the `AppBarTheme`, you can easily toggle for both dark and light mode to use primary color, the standard
+surface/background color, the primary branded surface and background color versions, as well as an extra custom
+app bar scheme color, that does not have to be any of the colors in Flutter `ColorScheme`.
+The predefined schemes
+actually use the color defined for scheme `secondaryVariant` as the custom color used for the app bar.
+When
+you make your own theme you can do the same or use a totally not traditional scheme related color as the app bar color.

 Here you can see some different branding strengths with branded app bar color defined as well.
-This is medium versus heavy.
+This is medium
+versus heavy.
 The medium choice is usually well-balanced, but light can be subtle and nice too.
-If you want to make a bold statement theme, go with heavy.
-The visual impact of the branding also depends on how saturated the primary color.
+If you want
+to make a bold statement theme, go with heavy.
+The visual impact of the branding also depends on how saturated
+the primary color.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5dl.png?raw=true" alt="ColorScheme example 5d light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5el.png?raw=true" alt="ColorScheme example 5e light" width="250"/>